 Ready-to-use, age-appropriate, SOGI-inclusive lesson plans are aligned with the new BC curriculum for integration into all subject matter.

-The BC SOGI Educator Network brings together BC educators interested in SOGI-inclusive education.
+SOGI Educator Networks bring together educators interested in SOGI-inclusive education.
 It enables these educators to meet, share resources, co-design programs, and collectively overcome obstacles within and across districts, independent schools and First Nations schools.
 District-level members gain access to an expansive collection of emerging SOGI tools to test and evolve with their schools.
 Key tools are then shared publicly and with all members.

 Data further makes the case